In his book, Mitch says that just about everything on film of Jimi is awful!

 Fire, Spanish Castle Magic, Red House, All Along the Watchtower, Freedom*, Foxey Lady, Purple Haze, Hey Joe, Voodoo Child (Slight Return), Stone Free, Star Spangled Banner, Straight Ahead (+ an animation of Room Full of Mirrors)

-After a long wait, an update of the Atlanta videoappeared with this DVD/Blue-ray which features all the usable concert footage of Jimi’s performance at the festival on the 4th of July 1970.
-This was been put together from the original negatives and Eddie Kramer did the stereo and 5.1 surround sound mixes direct from the original master tapes.
+After a long wait, an update of the Atlanta video appeared with this DVD/Blue-ray which features all the usable concert footage of Jimi’s performance at the festival on the 4th of July 1970.
+This was put together from the original negatives and Eddie Kramer did the stereo and 5.1 surround sound mixes direct from the original master tapes.
 So obviously a vast improvement over the old laserdisc/VHS release of the 90s.

 Like with the Monterey DVD, the concert footage is sandwiched between two documentary sections which I find quite tedious (the same old story we’ve heard before about how great Jimi was and how a festival is organised and what a mess it is afterwards).